-- 8.1.
-The assessment of the student's performance in a Theory course shall be based on two components: Continuous Evaluation (40 marks) and Semester-end examination (60 marks). - 8.2.
-A student has to secure an aggregate of 40% in the course in continuous and semester end examinations the two components put together to be declared to have passed the course, subject to the condition that the candidate must have secured a minimum of 24 marks (i.e., 40%) in the theory component at the semester-end examination. - 8.3.
+8.1.
+The assessment of the student's performance in a Theory course shall be based on two components: Continuous Evaluation (40 marks) and Semester-end examination (60 marks).

+8.2.
+A student has to secure an aggregate of 40% in the course in continuous and semester end examinations the two components put together to be declared to have passed the course, subject to the condition that the candidate must have secured a minimum of 24 marks (i.e., 40%) in the theory component at the semester-end examination.

+8.3.
 Practical / Viva voce etc. course is completely assessed under Continuous Evaluation for a maximum of 100 marks and a student has to obtain a minimum of 40% to secure Pass Grade.
 Details of Assessment Procedure are furnished below in Table 1.

-S. No. Component of Marks allotted Type of Assessment Scheme of Examination 1 assessment 40 Continuous (i) One mid-term examination for 30 marks. (ii) One Assignment and One presentation Theory 40 evaluation (OR) Two Assignments.
+S. Component Marks Type of Scheme of Examination No. of allotted Assessment assessment 1 Theory 40 Continuous evaluation (i) One mid-term examination for 30 marks. (ii) One Assignment and One presentation (OR) Two Assignments.
 Each 5 marks (5+5=10 marks) 60 Semester-end examination The semester-end examination shall be for a maximum of 60 marks.
 Total 100 2 Practical's 100 Continuous evaluation 80 marks for performance, regularity, record/ and case study.
 Weightage for each component shall be announced at the beginning of the semester.
 20 marks for the test conducted at the end of the Semester by the concerned lab Teacher.
-Total 100 200 marks for evaluation of the project work dissertation submitted by the candidate.
-3 Project work The project work evaluation shall be conducted by internal examiners and project supervisor.
+Total 100 3 Project work 200 Project evaluation 200 marks for evaluation of the project work dissertation submitted by the candidate.
+The project work evaluation shall be conducted by internal examiners and project supervisor.